thelia/thelia.github.io/en/documentation/loop/image.md

           {name: "colorize:color",                       description: "apply a color mask to the image.
 The color format is $rgb or $rrggbb.
-Example: colorize:$ff2244."}, {name: "negative",                             description: "transform the image in its negative equivalent."}, {name: "vflip or vertical_flip",               description: "flip the image vertically."}, {name: "hflip or horizontal_flip",             description: "flip the image horizontally."}
+Example: colorize:$ff2244."}, {name: "negative",                             description: "transform the image in its negative equivalent."}, {name: "vflip or vertical_flip",               description: "flip the image vertically."}, {name: "hflip or horizontal_flip",             description: "flip the image horizontally."}, {name: "blur",                                 description: "blur the image.
+Example: blur:5"}, ]
-        ]
      }
     - {name: "ignore_processing_errors", description: "If true, the loop will return a result even if the image processing fails, and set the PROCESSING_ERROR variable to true if an error occurs.
 If false, images for which the processing fails are not returned.", example: "ignore_processing_errors=\"false\""}
     - {name: "allow_zoom", description: "If true, the loop il allowed to resize an image to match the required width and height, causing, in most cases, a quality loss.
 If false, the image will never be zoomed.
 Default is false.", example: "allow_zoom=\"true\""}
+    - {name: "base64", description: "If true, the loop will have a new output with the image in base64", example: "base64=\"true\""}
     - {name: "lang", description: "A language identifier, to specify the language in which the image information will be returned"}
     - {
         name: "order", description: "A list of values", example: "order=\"alpha_reverse\"", default: "manual",